 I recently did Ayahuasca in Mexico and I wanted to share my experience.
 I think this is probably one of the most difficult blog posts I’ve written (and one of the longest!).
 Firstly because it’s personal, and I don’t really write so many personal stories (I’m saving them for my next book haha).
-And secondly, doing the ayahuasca Mexico was probably one of the most intense experiences I’ve ever had, it’s layered, complicated, fragmented, and I’m still processing what happened.
+And secondly, doing ayahuasca in Mexico was probably one of the most intense experiences I’ve ever had, it’s layered, complicated, and fragmented, and I’m still processing what happened.

 I’m not sure I’ll ever stop processing it if I’m honest.

 I’m also very conscious of what I’m writing.
 I’m not sure it’s particularly helpful to share with you too many details of what I experienced.
 Because when doing Ayahuasca for the first time it’s better to leave your expectations behind, they will not serve you.
 Got with a purpose, yes.
 Expectation, no.

 So here I am writing about my Ayahuasca Mexico experience, partly because I want to share it with you (that’s kinda my thing if you hadn’t already noticed) but also because in putting what I experienced down in words I hope it will help me process what happened, and give me something to re-read one day maybe when I’m feeling sentimental.